Québec Pavilion: Overview

-Modern lines were a notable feature of the Québec Pavilion's architecture.
+The Québec Pavilion's architecture emphasized simple, rectilinear forms.
 Its exterior walls were made of glass, appearing as large rectangular mirrors during the day and becoming an illuminated display case at night.
 The structure was accessible by a footbridge.

-The pavilion's modern design and exhibits was in stark contrast with the traditional image of Quebec.
+The pavilion's modern design and exhibits contrasted with the prevailing public image of Quebec as a traditional society.
 Focused on urbanization, industrialization, business, and education, the displays positioned the province as forward-looking.
 Natural resources, forestry, and water were also presented as growth industries.
-In this reflection of Quebec society, the minimalist display methods were an attraction.
+The minimalist display methods were used to reflect contemporary changes in Quebec society.

 Architecture and exhibition design

-The Québec Pavilion had a minimal approach to form.
-The construction, led by Montreal architects Papineau Gérin-Lajoie Le Blanc and Luc Durand, was composed of concrete floors and Vierendeel structural steel supported by four steel towers.
+The Québec Pavilion adopted a minimalist architectural approach, with a simple structural frame and open interior spaces.
+The construction, led by Montreal architects Papineau Gérin-Lajoie Le Blanc and Luc Durand, was composed of concrete floors and Vierendeel steel trusses supported by four steel towers.

 The design of the Québec Pavilion's exhibition was done by the Swiss designer Gustave Maeder.
-The themes were integrated into the pavilion's modern architecture through cubic modules.
-The cubes became the receptacles for exhibition items or were presented as the objects of the exhibits through sculptural form.
-The themes explored, Man's Challenge, Man's Struggle, and Drive, defined the beginning of Quebec's people's trajectory towards the future.
+The exhibition themes were incorporated into the pavilion's architecture through a system of cubic display modules.
+The cubes were used both as display cases for objects and as sculptural elements that formed part of the exhibits themselves.
+The exhibition explored three themes—Man's Challenge, Man's Struggle and Drive—which presented an interpretation of Quebec society moving toward an urban and industrial future.
 The 4,200 x 24 inch (60 cm) sided steel cubes took on different shapes.
 The theme of Challenge was experienced by the visitors as they were taken up the cylindrical elevators up to the mezzanine floor.
-From the mezzanine, visitors got an overview of the theme of Struggle by walking the downward sloping ramp.
-In clockwise order, the visitor saw representations of Quebec's Conquest of nature; its Water, Forest, Earth, and Underground which would subsequently be transformed by Industry.
-Once on the ground floor, the visitor found himself in visiting the contemporary lifestyle of Montreal, Canada's metropolis.
-Finally, visitors would wander through the exhibits and at the center of the pavilion was the theme Drive; a look into the province's potential.
-The path the visitors walked took on an important meaning, they were led on a promenade that allowed them to experience Quebec's history.
-Films, photographs, and transparencies were also used to visualize Quebec's social, political, cultural and economical ripening.
+From the mezzanine, visitors got an overview of the theme of Struggle by walking the downward ramp.
+In clockwise order, the visitors saw representations of Quebec's Conquest of nature; its Water, Forest, Earth, and Underground which would subsequently be transformed by Industry.
+On the ground floor, visitors encountered displays depicting contemporary life in Montreal.
+At the end of the route, visitors reached the central area devoted to the theme Drive, which focused on the province's future development.